stanley-agwu/stanley-agwu/README.md

 My name is Stanley, and I'm a Senior Front-end Software Engineer.
 I have spent the last few years building software applications to solve exciting and challenging problems.

-My experiences ranges from building applications for E-commerce, Insurance, Banking, Clinical trials and Engineering industries.
+My experiences range from building applications for E-commerce, Insurance, Banking, Clinical trials, and Engineering industries.

-I also have full-stack experience working with Java, Nodejs, Python and Django.
-And recently, with the advancements in Artificial Intelligence (AI) and Large Language Models(LLM), I have not only developed a strong interest, but I have also explored areas of AI and LLMs such as: Retrieval-Augmented Generation (RAG), LLM fine-turning and AI agents.
+I also have full-stack experience working with Java, Nodejs, Python, and Django.
+Recently, with the advancements in Artificial Intelligence (AI) and Large Language Models(LLM), I have not only developed a strong interest, but I have also explored areas of AI and LLMs such as: Retrieval-Augmented Generation (RAG), LLM fine-turning and AI agents.

 <br/>
 <br/>

-### 🛠️ Top technologies that I use (Languages,Tools and Others):
+### 🛠️ Top technologies that I use (Languages, tools, and others):

 [![Typescript Badge](https://img.shields.io/badge/-Typescript-007acc?style=for-the-badge&labelColor=black&logo=typescript&logoColor=007acc)](#)
 [![Javascript Badge](https://img.shields.io/badge/-Javascript-F0DB4F?style=for-the-badge&labelColor=black&logo=javascript&logoColor=F0DB4F)](#)